Yuxing-Wang-THU/SurveyBrainBody/README.md

 <div align=center><img src="images/tax.png" width="95%"></div>

-<b>:book: We provide detailed analysis of current neural-driven BBCD methods based on the proposed taxonomy.
+<b>:book: We provide a detailed analysis of current neural-driven BBCD methods based on the proposed taxonomy.
 Please refer to our paper when it is available online.</b>

 ## BBCD's Framework
-The following picture introduces 4 general BBCD frameworks, with the last sub-figure showing an example BBCD process for creating a BipedalWalker agent.
+The following picture introduces 4 general BBCD frameworks, with the last sub-figure showing an example of the BBCD process for creating a BipedalWalker agent.
 <div align=center><img src="images/over.png" width="100%"></div>

 # :star: Latest Works